Angus Buchanan (VC): Award of the Victoria Cross

-Buchanan was 21 years old, and a temporary captain in the 4th Battalion, South Wales Borderers, British Army during the First World War when the action for which he received his Victoria Cross took place, in the attempts to relive the British forces besieged at Kut.
+Buchanan was 21 years old, and a temporary captain in the 4th Battalion, South Wales Borderers, British Army during the First World War when the action for which he received his Victoria Cross took place, in the attempts to relieve the British forces besieged at Kut.
 On 5 April 1916 at the Falauyah Lines he rescued two wounded men while under heavy enemy fire.
-The award was announced in a supplement to the London Gazette of 26 September 1916:
+The award was announced in a supplement to The London Gazette of 26 September 1916:

-On 8 November 1917 he was invested with the Victoria Cross and the Military Cross at a ceremony on Durdham Downs, Bristol, by King George V. The ceremony was recorded by Pathé News (see External links).
-Buchanan had previously been awarded the Russian decoration of the Order of St. Vladimir 4th Class (with Swords) in July 1916.

-Later life

-On 13 February 1917 Buchanan was shot in the head by a sniper and permanently blinded.
+On 13 February 1917, five months after the announcement of his award, Buchanan was shot in the head by a sniper and seriously injured.
 He attributed his survival to the care of his batman, Private Mark Perry.
+On 8 November 1917, now permanently blinded by his injuries, he was invested with the Victoria Cross and the Military Cross at a ceremony on Durdham Downs, Bristol, by King George V. The ceremony was recorded by Pathé News (see External links).
+Buchanan had also been previously awarded the Russian decoration of the Order of St. Vladimir 4th Class (with Swords) in July 1916.

+Later life and death

-He rejoined Jesus College after the war and read law, rowing for the college in 1919 despite his blindness.
+He re-joined Jesus College after the war and read law, rowing for the college in 1919 despite his blindness.
 After graduating in 1921, he worked in a solicitor's office in Oxford before returning to Coleford to work until his death in 1944.
 In 1921 he attended Monmouth School for the ceremony marking the dedication of the school's war memorial, which he unveiled.
-Funds were raised in Coleford to mark his bravery and, at Buchanan's request, were used to purchase a playing field for the use of the local children.
-Buchanan died on 1 March 1944 and was buried in Coleford Cemetery, next to the recreation field named in his honour.